publisha/publisha.github.io/pages/multiplatform_at_home2.md

 date:  2020-04-27 11:55
 order: 2
 images: full-width
 blurb: We are using GitHub pages to host a web site for the Shakespeare play.
-This page explains how to add vide and audio to the web page.
+This page explains how to add video and audio to the web page.
 ---

 # Adding Multimedia to your Shakespeare play web site.